-Certification is available for this level with successful completion of the testing process Pre-requisite to Certification: Certified at Hazardous Materials Operations Level
+Certification is available for this level with successful completion of the testing process

-This course is designed to meet the requirements of NFPA 1001, 2019 edition, Professional Qualification for Firefighter.
-Students who successfully complete this course and the successful testing process offered at the end will become certificated both at the state and national level.
+This course is based on the current edition of the NFPA 1001, Firefighter I, Standard for Professional Qualification for Firefighter.
+Students who successfully complete this course and are successful with the testing process, offered at the end of the course, will be eligible for certification.